 This walking tour provides a straightforward glimpse into what Shanghai local life is like.
-Start at the Okura Garden Hotel Shanghai in Maoming Road (S.), a historical road located in the original French Concession, run into bars, theaters, international boutiques along the road, all show old-fashioned architectural style.
-Later, reach Bugaoli Lane, where was designed by French merchants in 1930 to reside.
-Decades passed, now the lane is home to many Chinese generations.
-With a stroll under the company and story sharing of Odyssey guide, you'll get a taste of Shanghai's glorious past and soak up modern day's daily life of its inhabitants.
+Start at the Okura Garden Hotel Shanghai on Maoming Road (S.), a historical road located in the original French Concession, run into bars, theaters, and international boutiques along the road, all showing old-fashioned architectural style.
+Later, reach Bugaoli Lane, which was designed by French merchants in 1930 to reside.
+Decades passed, and now the lane is home to many Chinese generations.
+With a stroll under the company and story-sharing of the Odyssey guide, you'll get a taste of Shanghai's glorious past and soak up the modern-day's daily life of its inhabitants.

-Bugaoli, also known as CITE BOURGOGNE, was originally built to host the wealthier French class.
+Bugaoli, also known as CITE BOURGOGNE, was originally built to host the wealthier French class

-An aimless stroll at Fuxing Park would be a great escape from the city.
+An aimless stroll at Fuxing Park would be a great escape from the city

-The tour begins in another aged residential stretch of road, Sinan Road, which is in walking distance from Xintiandi.
-Nestled in the tree-lined road are Sinan Mansions, where you may stop to appreciate the new entertainment area housing exclusive shops and restaurants for expats.
-Its neighbors include museums of founding Premier of PRC, Zhou Enlai; founding father of PRC, Sun Yat-sen; the famous Peking opera artist, Mei Lanfang…Walk toward south and meet Tianzifang, an arts and crafts enclave that embraces old Shanghai feel.
-These narrow lanes will remind you of the hutongs in Beijing, but it's more romantic and vibrant, good for a rest with a cup of coffee or just watch people enter shops and go out with goodies, some of which may be great souvenirs to buy.
-Next, we'll guide you to Taikang Market, a wet market that sells fresh produce and live animals by independent stalls to meet demands of nearby residents and restaurants.
-There you will be jostling with smiling grannies and raise your eyebrows by seeing every Chinese foodstuff imaginable.
+The tour begins in another aged residential stretch of road, Sinan Road, which is within walking distance from Xintiandi.
+Nestled in the tree-lined road is Sinan Mansions, where you may stop to appreciate the new entertainment area housing exclusive shops and restaurants for expats.
+Its neighbors include museums of the founding Premier of PRC, Zhou Enlai; founding father of PRC, Sun Yat-sen; the famous Peking opera artist, Mei Lanfang…Walk toward the south and meet Tianzifang, an arts and crafts enclave that embraces the old Shanghai feel.
+These narrow lanes will remind you of the hutongs in Beijing, but it's more romantic and vibrant, good for a rest with a cup of coffee, or just watching people enter shops and go out with goodies, some of which may be great souvenirs to buy.
+Next, we'll guide you to Taikang Market, a wet market that sells fresh produce and lives animals by independent stalls to meet the demands of nearby residents and restaurants.
+There you will be jostling with smiling grannies and raising your eyebrows by seeing every Chinese foodstuff imaginable.

-Many Chinese artists and celebrities were located in Sinan Mansions.
+Many Chinese artists and celebrities were located in Sinan Mansions